basarat/typescript-book/docs/types/lib.d.ts.md

 The contents of `lib.d.ts` are primarily a bunch of *variable* declarations e.g. `window`, `document`, `math` and a bunch of similar *interface* declarations e.g. `Window` , `Document`, `Math`.

+The simplest way to discover what is what is to type in code *that you know works* e.g. `Math.floor` and then F12 (go to definition) using your IDE (atom-typescript has great support for this).

 Lets look at a sample *variable* declaration, e.g. `window` is defined as:
 ```ts
 declare var window: Window;